ray-project/ray/doc/source/serve/handle-guide.md

 :language: python
 ```

-Other than `serve.run`, RayServeDeploymentHandle is the default because the API is more performant than its blocking counterpart.
+In all other cases, `RayServeDeploymentHandle` is the default because the API is more performant than its blocking counterpart.
 For example, when implementing a dynamic dispatch node in deployment graph, the handle is asynchronous.

 ```{literalinclude} ../serve/doc_code/handle_guide.py
 :start-after: __begin_async_handle__